MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 #Quick Start: Windows Server Containers and Docker

-This article will walk through the fundamentals of managing windows Server Container with Docker.
+This article will walk through the fundamentals of managing windows Server Containers with Docker.
 Items covered will include creating Windows Server Containers and Windows Server Container Images, removing Windows Server Containers and Container Images and finally deploying an application into a Windows Server Container.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using Docker.

 Have questions?
 Ask them on the [Windows Containers forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).